cudail/sonic-robo-chat-2/developer-guide.md

 # Commands

 Each command is shown with all possible arguments it can take.
-Arguments in sqaure brackets are optional while arguments in curly brackets are manditory for a command to work.
+Arguments in square brackets are optional while arguments in curly brackets are mandatory for a command to work.

 ### CONFIG|{setting}|{value}